 The sovereign debt crisis in Greece has held a prominent place in economic news for five years, without any signs of coming to an end.
 It has affected global financial markets and most likely also your finances, even when you don’t live in the Eurozone.
-This article will try to provide basic explanation of its complex causes, current issues and possible future outcomes.
+This article will try to provide a basic explanation of its complex causes, current issues and possible future outcomes.

 If you had to summarize the entire Greek crisis with just one figure, it would be the ratio of debt to GDP, which according to the latest estimates by the Eurostat and the European Financial Stability Facility (EFSF) is around 175% or 177%, respectively.
 But there are other scary numbers.
 Greek GDP is 25% below its 2008 peak.
-Unemployment rate is above 25%, with youth unemployment exceeding 50%.
-In the context of these figures it is very unlikely that Greece will be able to repay its huge debt the right way, i.e. by growing its economy and constantly running public budget surplus, without relying on external aid or defaulting on its debt.
+The unemployment rate is above 25%, with youth unemployment exceeding 50%.
+In the context of these figures, it is very unlikely that Greece will be able to repay its huge debt the right way, i.e. by growing its economy and constantly running a public budget surplus, without relying on external aid or defaulting on its debt.

-Although the global financial crisis of 2007-2009 was the main trigger, some of the underlying causes started to occur as far back as 1974, when the modern democratic Greece originated, or 1981, when it joined the EU.
+Although the global financial crisis of 2007-2009 was the main trigger, some of the underlying causes started to occur as far back as 1974, when modern democratic Greece originated, or 1981, when it joined the EU.

 Contrary to the popular belief, it is not that the Greeks are “lazy” (working hours are among the longest in Europe).
 Their problem is inability to govern the country in an efficient way – oversized and overpaid public sector, corruption, generous social system, inflexible labour market, large grey economy and inability to collect taxes.

 In most of the last 40 years, government spending and public budget deficits were extremely high, even at times of high economic growth.
 Large infrastructure projects leading to the 2004 Olympics and high military budget (partly understandable due to location and tense relationships with neighbours) have also contributed to the problem.